 One partner is the spender and one is the saver (The never-ending battle between good and evil, you decide which one you are)

 One wants to buy a house while the other wants to wait until they have more money saved up first.

 This type of life planning or the lack of it can lead to arguments, frustration, and stress in life partnerships.

 Planning for life is hard, especially when you’re trying to do it as a couple.
 Money is often a source of tension and conflict, and it can be tough to find the balance between what you want right now and what you want most in life.

 But it doesn’t need to be this way!
-In this blog post, we’ll discuss how life planning with your spouse can help you both find the right life balance.
+This blog post will discuss how life planning with your spouse can help you find the right life balance.

 The challenge of life planning for couples.